simon-ritchie/apysc/docs_src/source/path_bezier_3d_continual.md

 The `dest_x` and `dest_y` are the destination point of a bezier curve.

-The `PathBezier3DContinual` class has the restriction, and you can use this class only after the `PathBezier3D` or `PathBezier3DContinual`.
+The `PathBezier3DContinual` class has a restriction, and you can use this class only after the `PathBezier3D` or `PathBezier3DContinual`.

 ```py
 # runnable